Benjent/nanovizer/README.md

 ## FAQ

+### What is the reason for this repository?

+There is [an existing NanoViZer backend solution](https://github.com/CorentinAube/NanoViZer.git), coded in Python, which generates several charts with a given .bam file.
+This repository allows the same charts to be generated through a frontend solution, except they are now interactive, and without re-writing the existing NanoViZer code.

 ### How to open a terminal?

 Inside the file explorer, right click and click on *Git bash here*.